Genomon-Project/paplot-doc/data_signature.rst

 .. note::

-  The procedure to validate json file format
+  One procedure to validate json file format

-  paplot using `json` python package.
-When loading the input file using load function from json package, then the input file is valid json format.
+  paplot using json python package.
+  When the input file can be loaded successfully using the load() function from json python package, then the input file is confirmed to be valid json format.

-  Example, when the file fine name is "data2.json".
+  Example, when the file name is "data2.json".

   .. code-block:: shell